Welcome to the official OKD 4 documentation, where you can find information to help you learn about OKD and start exploring its features.

 Create templates: Use existing templates or create your own templates that describe how an application is built or deployed.
 A template can combine images with descriptions, parameters, replicas, exposed ports and other content that defines how an application can be run or built.

-Create Operators: Operators are the preferred method for creating on-cluster applications for OKD 4.
+Develop Operators: Operators are the preferred method for creating on-cluster applications for OKD 4.
 Learn the workflow for building, testing, and deploying Operators.
 Then create your own Operators based on Ansible or Helm, or configure built-in Prometheus monitoring using the Operator SDK.

 REST API reference: Lists OKD application programming interface endpoints.